 IMPORTANT: Collecting artifacts from public land is illegal.
 It is also illegal to collect from private land without the land owner’s permission.
 Curators routinely ask question about the legality of collections.
 If they learn that you have committed a crime (by digging on public land, for example), they are required to notify the appropriate agency.
 Information that you provide is not confidential.

 A: The Museum does not provide financial appraisals of any objects.
 You have to take it to a licensed appraiser.
-Please check the Yellow Pages for "Appraisers" or "Auctioneers" or contact the American Society of Appraisers, 11107 Sunset Hills Rd., Ste.
+The Maxwell maintains a list of local appraisers and you can contact administration 505 277-4405 for information or contact the American Society of Appraisers, 11107 Sunset Hills Rd., Ste.
 310, Reston, VA 20190 (800) 272-8258, http://www.appraisers.org

-A: Contact Meghan Truckey, the Sr. Collections Manager, who will bring it to the appropriate curator and collections committee for discussion.
+A: Contact the appropriate curator (listed above) and collections committee for discussion.
 The committee will then advise the director.

 A: You should clarify your own personal tax opportunities with the IRS and obtain appraisal information by contacting a licensed appraiser.
 This will allow an accurate assessment of the tax allowance.
 The Museum will then sign the taxation forms during the donation process.

 A: For permission to photograph or film objects in the Museum or Museum's collections, please contact individual curators.
 To use or duplicate existing photographs of the Museum's objects or to obtain reproductions of photographs in Photo Archives, please contact Diane Tyink.

 A: Specific curators may be able to give you basic preservation information that is associated with storage or display of objects in your home; or they will recommend a local qualified conservator in private practice who will address your needs.
 The Maxwell Museum does not provide conservation services.